By Tim Stafford | posted 04/28/2004

 Christian pamphlets were distributed, warning against conversion

-drives sponsored by "anti-nationalist forces and missionaries," and
+drives sponsored by "anti-nationalist forces and missionaries,"

 urging Hindus to band together and defend India as a Hindu nation.

-Jhabua appears to have the same elements that Pastor Jayakanth
+to have the same elements that Pastor Jayakanth

 faced, but with this difference: the BJP's control of state

-government meant anti-Christian agitators operated with a sense of
+government meant anti-Christian agitators operated with a sense

 legal impunity.
-Local religious feeling could be stirred up into a
+Local religious feeling could be stirred up into

 regional cause.

-The BJP has called for national elections for April and May, and
+called for national elections for April and May, and

 most people expect the party to do well.
 Many Christians fear that,